maxep/DiscogsAPI/README.md

 ```
 ### Authenticate the user

 OAuth process is all handled by the 'authentication' endpoint.
 You just have to show the 'authView' view to let the user enter his credentials and authorize the application.
-The ```oauth_token``` and ```oauth_token_secret``` will be automatically stored in the Apple keychain.
+The token will be automatically stored in the Apple keychain.

 ```objective-c
 	DiscogsAPI* discogs = [DiscogsAPI sharedClient];